• Do not use Discord to host any images you post, these links expire quickly! You can learn how to add images to your posts here.

 - CRITICISM — the analysis and judgment of the merits and faults of a literary or artistic work.

 Feedback and criticism are not anything to be afraid of, nor are they tools to insult or belittle other creators.
-They are tools to judge how your work is being received by your audience.— Why is it important to give and receive feedback & criticism?
+They are tools to judge how your work is being received by your audience.

 Feedback and criticism are a core part of art.
 Artists cannot improve unless they understand how their art is being perceived by their target audience.
 Because artists watch their art being formed, it can be difficult for them to view it with a clean mind/eyes/ears and identify mistakes.
 If an artist cannot identify their mistakes, they cannot rectify those mistakes, and therefore cannot improve.
 So, it's important for others to communicate their own perspective of the artist's work, to provide a new view for the artist so they can understand their art's impact on others and decide if the impact they receive is the impact they intended.